bachard/2015-DL-practicalcourse/README.md

 * BH-tSNE - file: tsne/bhtsne_mnist.py - usage: python bhtnse_mnist NUM_SAMPLES d

-P29: I used Barnes-Hut implementation with Python wrapper provided at http://lvdmaaten.github.io/tsne to reproduce Figure 5 of the Barnes-Hut-SNE paper, as it is way faster than the t-SNE Python implementation, and requires less memory space.
+P29: For this problem, I chose to use Barnes-Hut implementation with Python wrapper provided at http://lvdmaaten.github.io/tsne to reproduce Figure 5 of the Barnes-Hut-SNE paper.
+Initially I used the standard t-SNE Python implementation, but it is much slower than the t-SNE Python implementation, and requires much more memory space (and thus could not handle the entire MNIST set)
 You can modify the parameter d which affect the spacing between digits, and thus how dense the figure will be (if d is high, say 3, the digits will be relatively far from each  other, if d is low, say 1, digits will be very close to each other).
 Remarks: the script will save the results of bhtsne on the data in a pkl.gz file, so that you can modify d without having to recompute bhtsne on the data.